-- To understand the basics of embedded system, architecture of PIC microcontroller and ARM processor - To learn the protocols of embedded wireless application - To understand concepts involved in the design of hardware and software components for an embedded system. - To expose students to the basic concept of Real Time UML.
+- To understand the basics of embedded system, architecture of PIC microcontroller and ARM processor - To understand the basics of embedded system, architecture of PIC microcontroller and ARM processor - To learn the protocols of embedded wireless application - To understand concepts involved in the design of hardware and software components for an embedded system. - To expose students to the basic concept of Real Time UML.